Has Shiels tarnished his Northern Ireland legacy?

 Shiels is no exception.
 He often speaks of the pride in his history-making squad and you don't have to be a sports psychologist to understand what the 65-year-old feels on the touchline, where he is usually in relentless action alongside his son and assistant, Dean.

-All of which make his comments so bizarre, but on Thursday afternoon captain Marissa Callaghan offered some context, stating NI conceding quickly had been discussed in a team meeting, and in that came the topic of emotion.
+All of which make his comments so bizarre, but on Thursday captain Marissa Callaghan offered some context, stating that Northern Ireland conceding quickly had been discussed in a team meeting, and in that came the topic of emotion.

 Most importantly, there was a collective backing of Shiels from those who know him best.
 It was a statement which painted their manager in a far better light than the past 48 hours, and much like the man whose reputation was on an all-time high after helping his country qualify for a maiden major tournament.

-I understand this was a statement was down to the initiative of Callaghan and the squad, not a PR directive from the Irish FA.
+I understand this was a statement made on the initiative of Callaghan and the squad, not a PR directive from the Irish FA.

 That speaks volumes about how he is regarded within the squad, but, as the storm continues to blow, have his comments tarnished his legacy to the wider world?